willfurnass/sheffield_hpc/iceberg/software/libs/cuda.rst

 CUDA
 ====
 CUDA, which stands for Compute Unified Device Architecture, is a parallel computing platform and application programming interface (API) model created by NVIDIA.
-It allows software developers to use a CUDA-enabled graphics processing unit (GPU) for general purpose processing – an approach known as GPGPU
+It allows software developers to use a CUDA-enabled graphics processing unit (GPU) for general purpose processing - an approach known as *General Purpose GPU* (GPGPU).

 Usage
 -----